xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

     <tr>
         <th>`LatchMods` @anchor set-modifier-action-effects</th>
         <td>
-        - If `latchOnPress` is true, then:
+        - If `unLockOnPress` and `clearLocks` are true and target modifiers were locked, then unlocks them and clear the action.
-          - If `clearLocks` is true and target modifiers were locked, then unlock them and clear the action.
+        - Otherwise if `latchOnPress` is true, then adds modifiers to the
-          - Otherwise add modifiers to the <em>[latched]</em> modifiers.
+          <em>[latched]</em> modifiers.
         - Otherwise adds modifiers to <em>[depressed]</em> modifiers.
         </td>
         <td>
         - If `latchOnPress` is false, then:
           - Removes modifiers from <em>[depressed]</em> modifiers.
         - If no keys were operated simultaneously with the latching modifier key:
-          - If `clearLocks` is true and target modifiers were locked, then unlock then stop here and clear the action.
+          - If `clearLocks` is true and `unLockOnPress` is false and target modifiers were locked, then unlock then stop here and clear the action.
           <!-- TODO: pending latch? -->
           - Otherwise add modifiers to <em>[latched]</em> modifiers.
           - If `latchToLock` is true and if the target modifiers are latched,